-- 1. The faculty member contacts the residents and the Program Director to state the nature of the project and to ask that any interested resident respond within one week. - 2.
-If no one responds, then the faculty member and the Program Director review the current scholarly activities of all the residents - 3.
+- The faculty member contacts the residents and the Program Director to state the nature of the project and to ask that any interested resident respond within one week. - If no one responds, then the faculty member and the Program Director review the current scholarly activities of all the residents. - 3.
 If a resident has no active scholarly activities, then that resident will be asked to engage in the faculty's project or to start working on another project of their choice. - 4.
-If no resident is interested and if all residents are actively engaged in other scholarly activity projects, then the faculty will not have resident support for that particular project.
+If no resident is interested and if all residents are actively engaged in other scholarly activity projects, then the faculty will not have resident support for that particular project. - 5.
+Dr. Lin meets with the residents quarterly during Resident Education Conference to discuss scholarly activity progress as well as future projects; this information is catalogued by the Program Manager.